 Omnichannel selling refers to retailers who sell in both physical and online markets— where ecommerce fulfillment is strictly online.
 For sellers looking to implement a more modern approach to marketing products across multiple channels, it can vastly increase orders.
 However, these sellers must find a 3PL partner who values the consumer experience just as much and invests in the technology and resources to fulfill those omnichannel orders.

-In a recent Infosys Consulting study on the State of Logistics Outsourcing, 96% of 3PLs believe they offer innovative ways to improve logistics for their customers.
+In a recent Infosys Consulting study on the State of Logistics Outsourcing, 96% of 3PLs believe they offer innovative ways to improve logistic service for their customers.
 When a warehouse is set up to fulfill orders wherever their customers sell, then they can focus on how to help with brand consistency, order efficiency, inventory reporting, and the seamless experience consumers now expect.

 Prepare Your Warehouse Now

 In the 2020 State of the Third-Party Logistics Report, we noted that nearly 40% of all consumers would be born after 1995, known as Gen Z. Of this group, only 9.6% of Gen Z buyers shop in a physical store.
-In addition, the Washington Post reported that consumers over the age of 65 or older, on average, spent $1615 online from January to October, a 49% increase from a year earlier.
+In addition, the Washington DC Post reported that consumers over the age of 65 or older, on average, spent $1615 online from January to October, a 49% increase from a year earlier.
 Without strategies in place for your 3PL warehouse, you may miss prime opportunities for growth as ecommerce and omnichannel buying become the new norm.
 But don’t take our word for it.

 “Now I love it so much that I won’t ever go back,” said Murrell, who lives in Prince George’s County, Md., and uses a combination of delivery and curbside pickup services.